-WIOA funds may be used to serve individuals already employed as follows:
+WIOA funds may be used to serve individuals already employed as follows: Customized Training

-- Customized Training o Contracts may be made with specific employers to train employees who need the training in order to retain their jobs, who meet the WIOA eligibility and are not at a self-sufficient wage as defined by the SCWDB (See Policy 2.1-Criteria for Registration and 2.10-Customized - Training) The employer must match at least half of the cost of training and have the intent to continue employing the individual.
-A form of commitment of employers to raise wages after training needs to be established. - Individualized Training- o A customer who is employed but not at a self-sufficient wage as defined by the SCWDB, can document he/she needs training to obtain or retain employment that will lead to self-sufficiency, and meets the criteria for eligibility under WIOA.
-100% of the cost will be paid by WIOA.
+Contracts may be made with specific employers to train employees who need the training in order to retain their jobs, who meet the WIOA eligibility and are not at a self-sufficient wage as defined by the SCWDB (See Policy 2.1-Criteria for Registration and 2.10-Customized Training)

+The employer must match at least half of the cost of training and have the intent to continue employing the individual.
+A form of commitment of employers to raise wages after training needs to be established.

+- Individualized Training- - A customer who is employed but not at a self-sufficient wage as defined by the SCWDB, can document he/she needs training to obtain or retain employment that will lead to self-sufficiency, and meets the criteria for eligibility under WIOA.
+One hundred percent of the costs will be paid by WIOA.

-The SCWDB has adopted 200% of the lower living standard income level as a level of self-sufficiency for Workforce Area 8.
+The SCWDB has adopted 200% of the lower living standard income level as a level of self-sufficiency for Adults and Dislocated Workers in Workforce Area 8.
 Priority will be given to those who are at or below the lower living standard, recipients of public assistance or basic skills deficient.